JeroenDeDauw/GitHub/README.md

     $egGitHubCacheTime = 900;

+To restrict from which repositories files can be fetched, use the `egGitHubRepositoryWhitelist` setting.
+If this list is empty, which it is by default, users can fetch files from whatever wiki they specify.
+This means they can include potentially harmful content.
+The extension should escape harmful content; this setting adds an extra layer of security.

+To allow only files from a single repo:

+    $egGitHubRepositoryWhitelist = [
+        'SemanticMediaWiki/SemanticMediaWiki',
+    ];

+To allow files from multiple repos:

+    $egGitHubRepositoryWhitelist = [
+        'SemanticMediaWiki/SemanticMediaWiki',
+        'JeroenDeDauw/GitHub',
+        'JeroenDeDauw/Maps',
+    ];

 You can modify the GitHub raw content URL used to fetch the files.
 The default is `https://cdn.rawgit.com`, due to `https://raw.githubusercontent.com` not working on all systems.
 You can change this setting as follows: